beardface/activ8/README.md

 | maxHeartRate | Maximum of heart rate values captured during the monitoring period, in beats per minute | int |

 ## Configuration
-To configure this repository, you need to create a `config.json` file that has the credentials for the router and your garmin connect account, as well as the google calendar ID.
-(See `config.json.template`)
+To this deployment, you'll need to install a local mongodb database.

+It'll also need to be seeded with configuration; coming soon will be a front-end component to guide you through that.

 You'll also need to place a `credentials.json` file in the folder that enables you to connect to the Google Calendar API. [here](https://developers.google.com/calendar/quickstart/go)